botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ## Footnote

->The exam is designed to be challenging, it is not straight forward vulnerabilities, twisted challenges and even rabbit holes.
+>This PortSwigger exam is designed to be challenging, it is not straight forward vulnerabilities, twisted challenges, mixed academy labs into single problem and even rabbit holes.
 >**Perseverance:** Persistence in doing something despite difficulty or delay in achieving success.
 >#TryHarder